yext/search-core/docs/answers-core.directanswer.relatedresult.md

 ## DirectAnswer.relatedResult property

-The entity associated with the direct answer
+The entity associated with the direct answer.

 <b>Signature:</b>